morfredus/ESP32-Diagnostic/docs/ARCHITECTURE.md

-# Firmware Architecture (EN) – v3.28.5
+# Firmware Architecture (EN) – v3.30.0

-> WARNING: v3.28.5 fixes ESP32 Classic pin mapping duplicates and retains ESP32-S3 GPIO remapping.
-Ensure your wiring and target match the documented pins.
-Read [docs/PIN_MAPPING.md](docs/PIN_MAPPING.md) and [docs/PIN_MAPPING_FR.md](docs/PIN_MAPPING_FR.md) before flashing.
+> WARNING: This document reflects firmware v3.30.0 with EXACT pin mappings from `include/board_config.h`.
+All GPIO assignments have been verified and synchronized with the codebase.
+Read [docs/PIN_MAPPING.md](docs/PIN_MAPPING.md) before flashing.

 ## High-level overview
 The firmware is a PlatformIO project with the main code in `src/main.cpp` that orchestrates diagnostics, serves a web interface, and exposes REST endpoints.
 Supporting headers in `include/` encapsulate translations, HTML templates, and configuration helpers.